Christian-Morgan/Data-Science-Portfolio/Power BI Projects/Employee Performance Dashboard/README.md

 #### Key findings:

-* Productivity peaked when employees worked remotely 25% of the time (average score: 3.01), then slightly declined with more remote work.

 * The company saw a 219% increase in total employees from 2014 to 2015, indicating rapid scaling.

 * Turnover remained consistent at 9.8% per year, helping assess workforce stability.